MUSEUM OF THE ORIGINS OF MAN

 -

-- Origin and evolution of the writing
+- Origin and evolution of writing

 -